syncthing/docs/users/ignoring.rst

 Ignoring files across all devices
 ---------------------------------

-Although ``.stignore`` files are not synced between the devices, as mentioned previously, we can take an advantage of ``#include`` pattern to create a single file that will hold globally ignored patterns.
+Although ``.stignore`` file is not synced between the devices, as mentioned previously, we can take an advantage of ``#include`` pattern to create a single file that will hold globally ignored patterns.